Zira3l137/NormalMapGen/README.md

    - Generates a macro details normal map
    - Blends the micro and macro normal maps
    - Saves the blended normal map as a PNG
-3. Converts all generated normal maps to DDS format
+3. Converts all generated normal maps to specified format
 4. Removes the intermediate PNG files

 ## Contributing